Expurple/home.expurple.me/content/posts/Rust-solves-the-issues-with-exceptions.md

 [Checked
 exceptions](https://en.wikipedia.org/wiki/Exception_handling_(programming)#Checked_exceptions)
 seem like a reasonable reaction to the issues with unchecked exceptions.
 But the implementation in Java is very flawed.
-It makes people (ab)use unchecked exceptions so much that there are entire discussions on using only unchecked exceptions, as does every other language with exceptions.
+There are entire discussions on using only unchecked exceptions, as does every other language with exceptions.
 I found the following root causes:

 - Throwing a new checked exception from a method is always a breaking change.
   Because of this, libraries with a stable API might decide to throw an